 You may call 1-800-4-FED-AID (1-800‑433‑3243) to request a paper FAFSA.

 With a reasonable idea of income, the FAFSA may be filed using estimated income information.
+You may be asked to verify information once the FAFSA is processed.

 No. Investments do not include the value of the home in which you live, your car, the value of life insurance, retirement plans, pension funds, annuities, non-education IRAs, Keogh plans, etc., or cash, savings and checking already reported.